Raghavvram/finance-and-stock-market/EFTs.md

 - **Tracks**: The inverse of the S&P 500 Index.
 If the S&P 500 goes down, this ETF goes up in value.
 - **Use**: Often used as a hedge against a declining market.

-These are just a few examples of the many types of ETFs available.
-Each one offers different benefits and fits different investment strategies.
-If you have any specific interests or sectors you'd like to explore further, let me know!

 ---